-Best Advice from OB-GYNs: How to Handle Summer Heat at the End of a Pregnancy
+Advice from OB-GYNs: Best Ways to Handle Summer Heat

 How to Stay Cool in the Heat

 While pregnant, you are in need of water more than ever.
 Increasing your typical intake is a must, but throughout the hot days of summer, OB-GYNs say that an extra glass may not be enough to ward off dehydration.
 Staying inside throughout the hottest part of the day will keep the body from sweating out excess fluids, but carrying a stainless steel or glass water bottle will keep you chugging all day!
 Avoid drinking from plastic water bottles, especially if they have been in the sun.
 Remember that your water intake is directly linked to your amniotic fluid levels.

 • Avoiding dark-colored clothing.

 • Completing any outdoor tasks in the morning or evening when the temperatures are cooler.

 • Drinking a cold “mocktail” or nutritious smoothie, but avoid excess sugars or additives.